jgpws/jgd-spring-awakening/README.md

 1. Download the file from the [Downloads] (https://github.com/jgpws/jgd-spring-awakening/blob/master/downloads/) directory
 2. Open a Terminal application
 3. Navigate to your Downloads folder in the terminal (usually titled Downloads).
 Type `cd Downloads`
-4. Type `ls` and look for **JGD-SpringAwakening-month-day-year.tar.gz**, where month, day and year represent when the file was last updated
+4. Type `ls` and look for **JGD-SpringAwakening-month-day-year.tar.gz** (newer versions are all lowercased letters), where month, day and year represent when the file was last updated
 5. Untar the file by typing `tar -zxvf JGD-SpringAwakening-01-01-17.tar.gz`, substituting the current version's date numbers
 6. type `cd` again to get to your home folder; type `ls -a` and see if there is a **.themes** directory
 7. If one does not exist, create one: `mkdir .themes`